DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 #### 'Create Booking' Django Form

-The fields appeared too long with the *help text* being shown adjacent to the fields as opposed to below the fields However, there is a way of *overriding the default action of **forms.as_p** *
+The fields appeared too long with the *help text* being shown adjacent to the fields as opposed to below the fields<br/>
+However, there is a way of <em>overriding the default action of <strong>forms.as_p</strong></em>

 <details>
 <summary>Before this fix:</summary>